IB Predicted Grade Calculator

 Get Your Prediction

-See your predicted final grade (1-7) based on historical grade boundaries and weighted calculations.
+See your estimated final grade (1-7) based on approximate historical boundaries.
+Consult your IB coordinator for official predictions.

 4